spud-rails/spud_banners/Readme.markdown

 A number of view helpers are provided for displaying banners in your templates.

-`spud_banners_for_set(set_or_identifier)`
+`spud_banners_for_set(set_or_identifier, options)`

 Accepts the banner set name as a String or Symbol and returns an html template.
-Optionally takes a block argument for rendering custom html.
+Options hash accepts a `:limit` parameter for limiting the number of banners returned.
+This helper also accepts a block argument for rendering custom html.

 `spud_banner_tag(banner)`